Contents

 -

-Courses accepted in transfer are calculated into the student’s GPA.
+Courses accepted in transfer are calculated into the student’s SEU career GPA.

 -

-25% of credit for any program must be earned at Southeastern University.
+25% of the credit for any undergraduate program must be earned at Southeastern University through credit-bearing course completion.

 -

-To take credits through another institution while enrolled in a degree program at Southeastern University, a student must obtain transient approval to have credits accepted from another institution.
+To take credits through another institution while enrolled in a degree program at Southeastern University, a student must obtain transient approval to have credits accepted toward the SEU degree.

 Transfer Practices